D-flat major: Compositions in D-flat major

 Hector Berlioz called the key "majestic" in his 1856 Grand Traité d'Instrumentation et d'Orchestration modernes, while having a much different opinion of its enharmonic counterpart, calling it "Less vague; and more elegant".
 Despite this, when he came to orchestrate Carl Maria von Weber's piano piece Invitation to the Dance in 1841, he transposed it from D-flat to D major, to give the strings a more manageable key and to produce a brighter sound.

 Charles-Marie Widor considered D-flat major to be the best key for flute music.

 Although this key was unexplored during the Baroque and Classical periods and was rarely used as the main key for orchestral works of the 18th century, Franz Schubert used it quite frequently in his sets of écossaises, valses and so on, as well as entering it and even flatter keys in his sonatas, impromptus and the like.
 Ludwig van Beethoven, too, used this key extensively in his second piano concerto.
 D-flat major was used as the key for the slow movements of Joseph Haydn's Piano Sonata Hob XVI:46 in A-flat major, and Beethoven's "Moonlight" and "Appassionata" sonatas.
 Chopin's Minute Waltz from Op.
-64 is in D-flat major.
+64 is in D-flat major and most of his Scherzo No.2, despite relative minor being the tonic.

 A part of the trio of Scott Joplin's "Maple Leaf Rag" is written in D-flat major.